 Based in New York City, Zero G Kitchen was founded with a goal of building a kitchen in space, piece-by-piece, and offering its use to a variety of food researchers, educators and companies with an interest in the future of food and household appliances in space.
 Funded by its founders, Ian and Jordana Fichtenbaum, Zero G Kitchen is leading the way with its first appliance: a small space oven.

 About the Space Oven

 Description – The Zero G Kitchen Space Oven is a cylindrical-shaped insulated container designed to hold and bake sealed food samples in the microgravity environment of the ISS.
 The oven allows food samples to be placed in a tray where they are held steady inside the oven while baking occurs.
 A cooling rack is also integrated into the outside of the oven.

 The insulation and venting mechanisms allow the oven to operate safety in the controlled environment of the ISS.
-To date, the oven design has passed all safety reviews and is handed over to NASA in preparation for flight.
+The oven passed all of NASA’s safety reviews in preparation for flight.

 Where it was built – At Nanoracks’ facility in Texas, in collaboration with Zero G Kitchen

 Where it will be installed – In Nanoracks’ Frame 3, currently located in the U.S. Destiny module of the International Space Station

 Oven interior dimensions – 4.2” X 8.8” length, for a total interior volume of 122 in^3 (approximately 2U)